 The quintile group shares express the share of total income going to each fifth of the population ordered according to the size of their incomes.
-In the WIID, these shares are expressed as percentages of total income.
-The first quintile group includes the poorest 20 per cent of the population, while the fifth quintile includes the richest 20 per cent.
+In WIID3, these shares are expressed as percentages of total income.
+The first quintile group includes the poorest 20% of the population, while the fifth quintile includes the richest 20%.
 Deciles divide the population into ten groups and percentiles into one hundred groups.